I remember when I was in college, being able to travel to Dubai or Singapore was a pipe dream.

 Since Dubai is tax-free, it makes sense for anyone upwardly mobile to want to work there (I'd too) but I don't understand the attraction of travel to Dubai for travel's sake.
 In fact, thanks to its promise of a high pay and no tax for the 'locals', it passes on those costs to the travelers.
 So the local transport and food are really expensive and so are most of the things to see and do.

-Not to mention, you can't not feel a sense of "murkiness" in Dubai since it's not uncommon to hear of some shady activities linked with the place (Think underworld dons, the mysterious "golden visa" system, high-ticket escorts, and the cases of human trafficking and bonded labour where the employers are known to confiscate the passport of the employees are not uncommon.)
+Not to mention, you can't not feel a sense of "murkiness" in Dubai since it's not uncommon to hear of some shady activities linked with the place - think underworld dons, the mysterious "golden visa" system, high-ticket escorts, and the cases of human trafficking and bonded labour where the employers are known to confiscate the passport of the employees are not uncommon.
+(Don't even get me started me 'Porta Potties'!)

 Singapore, the Dubai of Southeast Asia

-Now coming to Singapore, my reasons for disliking Singapore are almost the same as for Dubai but less intense.
+Now coming to Singapore, admittedly.
+I don't hate hate Singapore, and definitely much less than Dubai at my rate.
+But my reasons for disliking Singapore are almost the same as for Dubai but less intense.
 But then, Singapore is too small to be considered a real country -- easy for an island the size and population of London to be so well developed especially since it saw a huge influx of moneyed Chinese investors migrating into the country and building it up.

 Laundry list of manmade modern wonders

-Just like Dubai, even traveling to Singapore offers the same laundry list of man-made wonders.
+But, just like Dubai, even traveling to Singapore offers the same laundry list of man-made wonders.
 A building here, a pool on top of a building there, some mall, a zoo (that's known to be cruel to orca dolphins), an artificially created garden with LED trees, and a famous all-night street food market that's an assault on your senses if you're a vegetarian or vegan.
+Heck, it even has a street modelled on the likes of a European street!

 Is it the Indian in me talking?

 In fact I'm not comparing Singapore or Dubai with India at all. (they can't be compared.
-India has thousands of years of history, a unique culture defined by its diversity, despite all its chaos, it's a real place, with real struggles and real achievements and of course real islands and natural wonders.)
+India has thousands of years of history, a unique culture defined by its diversity, despite all its chaos, it's a real place.)
 I'm just saying that if you have the time, money and the will to travel, the world is a large and diverse place with so much offer.

-For a true-blue Southeast Asia experience, there's the beautifully diverse islands in Indonesia, the craziness and calm of Laos, the crazy of Thailand; for the the ancient history, deserts and tales of the Middle East and Orient, there's Egypt and Jordan, for the true "Europe Meets Asia" amalgam, there's Turkey, and for the man-made wonders and impossible architecture, there's Japan the OG, and for a true history-meets-nature-meets-architecture, there's Europe.
+For a true-blue Southeast Asia experience, there's the beautifully diverse islands in Indonesia, the craziness and calm of Laos, the crazy of Thailand; for the the ancient history, deserts and tales of the Middle East and Orient, there's Egypt and Jordan, for the true "Europe Meets Asia" amalgam, there's Turkey, and for the man-made wonders and a unique and inspired culture, there's Japan the OG, and for a true history-meets-nature-meets-architecture, there's Europe.
 You get the point.

 By all means travel to Dubai and Singapore, if someone else is paying (which was the case for my trip.) or you have too much money to care (like a rich business tycoon or a movie celeb), you have a visa-free layover and can get out for a few hours (which was the case for me on my second trip to both Dubai and Singapore) or you simply have nothing else remaining to see.
 But please, avoid spending your hard-earned money to travel to Dubai or Singapore for travel's sake, and even worse, buying one of those "Packaged tours" to see the top attractions.
 On second thoughts actually, the packaged tours are fine.
 Because if you remove the "top attractions', all you're left with is skyscrapers and malls without a story.